bradleymarques/carbon_date/README.md

 ```ruby
 class MyCustomFormatter < CarbonDate::Formatter
   def year(date)
     # ...
   end
   # ...
 end
 ```

-See `standard_formatter.rb` for an example.
+See `standard_formatter.rb` for an example of the functions that will require overriding.

-Then to set your custom formatter, simply do:
+Then, to use your custom formatter, simply do:
 ```ruby
 CarbonDate::Date.formatter = MyCustomFormatter.new
 # All subsequent dates will be formatted using your custom formatter